-Children follow the usual curriculum but in an outdoor context, using learning and teaching strategies which raise self-esteem, develop confidence, independence and language and communication skills.
+Children follow aspects of the usual curriculum but in an outdoor context, using learning and teaching strategies which raise self-esteem, develop confidence, independence and language and communication skills.

-At Brierley School we are very fortunate to have a dedicated PE and Forest School leader – Mr Foulkes.
+At Brierley, we are very fortunate to have a dedicated PE and Forest School leader – Mr Foulkes.

 Our Forest Schools programme was introduced in 2013/14 and has seen classes undertake 8-10hrs of Forest School, often culminating in a trip to the forest.
 Forest School takes place in all weathers and all seasons.
 Children and adults must be dressed appropriately as ‘there is no such thing as bad weather, just bad clothing!’